Why Have a Brainstorm Meeting

 - Don’t be afraid to tackle the WHY question: Why does this topic matter?
 Why should we spend time addressing it?
 By initiating this discussion, participants will feel invested in the outcome and sense of purpose.

-- Do not let underlying issues derail the whole meeting.
+- Don't let underlying issues derail the whole meeting.
 Manage the WHY discussion by using a parking lot for items that are “out of scope.”

 - Don’t brand the parking lot as rejected subjects.
 Keep an eye on the parking lot, and from time to time, bring something that seemed out of scope at the time back into the brainstorming.